 Between 20017 and 2019, electric fans were safely used by young and old adults in Europe, Canada, South America, and Southeast Asia.
 Only in the Middle East, where there is exceptionally high humidity, are electric fans discouraged.
 Compared to air conditioners, electric fans use 30 to 50 times less energy.
 Moreover, it is affordable to low- to medium-income households around the world.

 But, if the world continues to heat up, even the electric fan may not be enough.
 The heating caused by climate change will only lead to an increase in air conditioning use which will exacerbate climate change.

 What needs to be done is to innovate and improve air conditioning so that it can fulfill its purpose without harming the environment.
 The window-type air conditioning, which is what most people use, has not been upgraded for decades.
 A version of air conditioning that is energy-efficient does not emit greenhouse gases, efficiently cools a room, and is affordable is severely needed by the world.

 More importantly, the problem of climate change needs to be addressed as soon as possible.
 Doing so will limit the rise in average global temperatures, eliminating the need for air conditioning in the first place.

-The extreme heat experienced in much of the world is causing more people to install air conditioning units in their homes.
+The extreme heat experienced in much of the world is causing more people to install air conditioning units in their homes or do ac repair humble tx.
 However, air conditioning not only leads to expensive utility bills but also exacerbates climate change.
 Work needs to be done to improve the situation globally.

 Meta title:How Your Air Conditioning Is Harming the Planet